taminob/magicmix/README.md

 Behavior Trees might be a pretty good way to implement a solid AI, but this requires manual work for different behaviors.

+Next, I tried a Utility AI.
+However, the results were not as good as expected.

-A Goal Oriented Action Planner looked like the solution to this problem.
+A Goal Oriented Action Planner looked like the solution.
 However, defining the exact outcome of especially combat actions was impossible due to player interaction.
-I tried to fix this by switching to a behavior tree in combat, but I was not able to design a good enough behavior tree.
+I tried to fix this by switching to a behavior tree in combat, but I was not able to design a good enough behavior tree for this.
 Additionally, because of the wide range of actions, the planning process caused performance issues.

-Before switching to a GOAP AI, I tried a Utility AI.
-However, the behavior did not work out as expected.

-Finally, after testing the GOAP approach,
+Finally, after rejecting the GOAP approach,
 I decided to revisit the idea of a Utility AI.
 This second Utility AI offered good enough results at a neglectable performance impact.